Police: Woman charged with murder in Pembroke Pines shooting is victim’s wife

 PEMBROKE PINES, FLA.
-(WSVN) - Police have provided new details in the fatal shooting of a man in a Pembroke Pines neighborhood that led to the arrest of his wife, who has been charged with first-degree murder.
+(WSVN) - Police have provided new details in the fatal shooting of a man in a Pembroke Pines neighborhood that led to the arrest of his wife and a first-degree murder charge against her.

-According to Pembroke Pines Police, 57-year-old Michelle Gibb and her husband, Larry Gibb, were guests at the home along Northwest 106th Terrace, in the South Bridge community, where, police said, officers found his body, Friday night.
+According to Pembroke Pines Police, 57-year-old Michelle Gibb and her husband, Larry Gibb, were guests at a townhome home along Northwest 106th Terrace where, police said, officers found his body, Friday night.

 “They do not live within our city.
 They were actually visiting our city, staying with friends,” said Pembroke Pines Police Capt.
 Adam Feiner during a news conference held Sunday.

-The victim was described as a close-knit family friend with the husband and wife who own the South Bridge home.
+The victim was described as a close-knit family friend with the husband and wife who own the townhome.

+“The victim and the suspect were in the process of moving from the Largo, Florida area to the Big Pine Key area and were temporarily staying in Pembroke Pines,” said Feiner.

 Investigators said the Gibbs were left alone Friday morning.